90+ Natural Food Dye Alternatives for Sensory Activities

 Image Credit: © laughingmango via Canva.com

-As it turns out, there are lots of ways to give your food a natural orange colour—without using any artificial ingredients:
+As it turns out, there are lots of ways to give your food a natural orange color—without using any artificial ingredients:

 Picture of yellow dandelions.